 Food safety concerns aside, grassfed beef also makes sense from a nutritional perspective, as it contains seven times the amount of Omega 3 fatty acids as its grainfed counterpart, has exactly the perfect ratio of Omega 3s to Omega 6s, has lower fat content in general and is loaded with vitamins and nutrients.

 - In 2006, Kansas-based Creekstone Farm sued the USDA after the agency threatened to prosecute its owners for testing its own beef for BSE.
-The USDA, which regulates testing, monitors only 1% of slaughtered cattle, but still bans producers from testing their own products.
+The USDA, which regulates testing, monitors only one percent of slaughtered cattle, but still bans producers from testing their own products.

-- Ground beef manufacturers may not be allowed to test their own product for BSE, but they can inject it with carbon monoxide, which makes it maintain that pinkish-red color.
+- Ground beef manufacturers can inject their product with carbon monoxide, which makes it maintain that pinkish-red color.
 Cuh-razy.

-The 2006 UN FAO study Livestock’s Long Shadow famously reported that the livestock sector accounts for 18 % of the greenhouse gases that cause climate change, and 8% of global water use.
+The 2006 UN FAO study Livestock's Long Shadow famously reported that the livestock sector accounts for 18 percent of the greenhouse gases that cause climate change, and 8 percent of global water use.

 Industry research has countered the UN report with research suggesting that intensive livestock production makes more efficient use of natural resources and also creates fewer GHGs than its grassfed counterpart, but a recent report, What's Your Beef? from the UK's highly reputable National Trust suggests that indeed, grassfed beef is more environmentally sound, partly through demonstrating that grazed land helps to sequester carbon, off-setting the emissions of the animals grazing it.
 And though the public debate has largely focused on them over the past few years, GHG emissions are just one of the environmental impacts of beef production - and maybe not even the most important (see water pollution, other air pollutants, antibiotic-resistant bacteria, etc.).